ZhuangLab/storm-analysis/visualizer/README.txt

 in the directory where the program is located (and assuming that python is in your path).

-At present it only understand .dax format movies and .bin format localization fitting result files.
+At present it should understand .dax and .tif format movies, and .bin format localization fitting result files.

 The following keys can be used to go through the frames of a movie:
 "," - backward one frame.